 - Warning: Late repayments can cause you serious money problems.
-For help, contact the Money Advice Service.
+For help, contact MoneyHelper.

 Sister to Aussie brand Afterpay, Clearpay has been making waves in the UK.
 Aimed at millennial spenders who prefer debit to credit, Clearpay is designed to offer flexible payments without the risk of getting into debt.
-The company assigns spending limits based on a customer’s previous spending history on the app, and importantly, charges no interest.
+The company assigns spending limits based on a customer’s previous spending history on the app and, importantly, charges no interest.

 Klarna was founded in Sweden in 2005 and is currently the most downloaded BNPL app in the UK.
-Data from Sensor Tower, explained in Finder’s BNPL report “Instant hit: The rapid rise of buy now, pay later”, showed that the Klarna app had been downloaded 986,000 times between January and July 2020 – that’s 688,000 more downloads than Clearpay’s app in the same time period.
-Klarna offers three different payment options:
+Data from Sensor Tower, explained in Finder’s BNPL report Instant hit: The rapid rise of buy now, pay later, showed that the Klarna app had been downloaded 986,000 times between January and July 2020 – that’s 688,000 more downloads than Clearpay’s app in the same time period.
+Klarna offers 3 different payment options:

 - Financing.
 Split your payments into monthly instalments that you pay over time.
 (Requires a full credit check and charges interest of up to 18.9% APR.)

 - Pay in 3.
 Spread the cost of your purchase equally over 3 months with no interest.
 Payments are due at the time of ordering, and then 30 and 60 days later.

 - Late payment fees.
 Klarna charges a late payment fee of up to £5 7 days after the due date.

 This depends on the service you choose.
 With most BNPL platforms, you shop online at your favourite retailers and bag items as normal.
 The only difference comes when you get to checkout.
 Here, it’s just a case of selecting a BNPL service as your payment option, such as Clearpay or Klarna.
 Some retailers don’t yet offer BNPL, but most of the big brands do.